 To celebrate Canada’s 150th birthday, Ivan is preparing a fashion show called 150 Years of Fashion in Canada.
 The show will include a series of reproduction dresses from the mid 19th century and original dresses illustrating women’s fashions from 1900 to the present.
 Highlights will include garments associated with women in Canadian history and some of the important designers and Canadian garment manufacturers.

 Ivan worked at the Museum of Vancouver from 1970 to 1990 and left his position as Curator of History to become a Museum Consultant and Lecturer.

-He now produces Historical Fashion shows and Museum exhibitions across western and central North America, and lectures at several local universities and colleges.
+He now produces Historical Fashion shows and Museum exhibitions across western and central Canada and lectures at several local universities and colleges.
 He is currently the Honorary Curator of the Society for the Museum of Original Costume whose mandate it is to establish a museum of clothing and textiles in the lower mainland.